In this epic SEO for bloggers guide, I’m going to show you how to optimize your new blog for Google search.

 PS: I use this plugin to show sortable word counts in the posts page of my WP admin.

-Headlines are extremely important.
+Headlines are crucial.
 Without a catchy headline, you won’t get as many clicks to your blog pages as they deserve.

 - Headline CTR affects your Google ranking